scortabarria/cloud-deploy-samples/custom-targets/vertex-ai-pipeline/quickstart/QUICKSTART.md

 ```

 The command does the following:
-1. Creates temporary directory $TMPDIR and copies `clouddeploy.yaml` and `configuration` into it.
+1. Creates temporary directory $TMPDIR and copies `clouddeploy.yaml`, `give_permissions.sh`, and `configuration` into it.
-2. Replaces the placeholders in `$TMPDIR/clouddeploy.yaml`, `configuration/skaffold.yaml`, `give_permissions.sh` and `configuration/staging/pipelineJob.yaml`
+2. Replaces the placeholders in `$TMPDIR/clouddeploy.yaml`, `configuration/skaffold.yaml`, `give_permissions.sh`, `configuration/staging/pipelineJob.yaml`, and `configuration/production/pipelineJob.yaml`
 3. Obtains the URL of the latest version of the custom image, built in step 6, and sets it in `$TMPDIR/configuration/skaffold.yaml`

 ### Permissions
-The default service account, `{project_num}-compute@developer.gserviceaccount.com`, used by Cloud Deploy needs
-   a few permissions.
+The default service account, `{project_num}-compute@developer.gserviceaccount.com`, used by Cloud Deploy needs a few permissions.
 Run this command to give the necessary permissions to your service accounts:

 ```shell
 ./give_permissions.sh